Libraries

 color_config.set_io_direction(addr, rx_north);

-// Reset the routes for color `red`.
+// Reset the routes for color `red` using multiple directions.

-color_config.reset_routes(red, .{.tx = NORH, .rx = RAMP});
+color_config.reset_routes(red, .{.tx = NORTH, .rx = EAST});

 }